ORDER ONLINE OR CALL US

 Can I just use regular contact paper?

-We would definitely NOT recommend it since regular contact paper is very sticky and unforgiving!
-If you "goof-up" you will have a hard time trying to pull it up to reposition it.
+We would NOT recommend it since regular contact paper is very sticky and unforgiving!
+If you "goof up" you will have a hard time trying to pull it up to reposition it.
 We think that gluing jigsaw puzzles is a great way to keep and display that favorite puzzle of yours!

 What do I do if my puzzle is not flat after gluing it?